bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RadiationPattern_0KBK4$FZP5memrgigaPaRn/Documentation.md

-Indicate the radiation pattern of antenna.
+Indicates the radiation pattern of antenna.